DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 A **Codec** is an abstraction that bundles the serialization and deserialization logic into a single interface, allowing a tree to be converted to a string and reconstructed from that string using a unified, consistent API.

+## **Intuition**

+Preorder DFS is well‑suited for serialization because it naturally exposes the parent‑child relationships in the exact order needed to reconstruct the tree.
+When you visit a node in preorder, you immediately know its value before exploring its children.
+By inserting explicit null markers for missing children, the traversal becomes a complete structural blueprint of the tree.

+This works because preorder produces a deterministic sequence:
+1. Visit the root
+2. Serialize the left subtree
+3. Serialize the right subtree

+If a node is absent, the null marker ensures that the deserializer knows precisely where a subtree ends and where the next one begins.
+The sequence becomes a linearized version of the tree's recursive structure.
+During deserialization, consuming tokens in the same order allows you to rebuild the tree exactly as it was.

+The key insight is that preorder traversal, combined with null markers, forms a one‑to‑one mapping between the tree and the serialized string.

 ## **Algorithm**

 We'll split the algorithm into two functions: serialization and deserialization.